Leonardo Mayer: 2017: Second ATP title and back to top 50

-2018: 3rd Hamburg Final
+2018: Third Hamburg Final

-Defeated 3 players ranked outside Top 100 to reach ATP Masters 1000 Indian Wells 4R (lost to his boyhood friend and eventual champion Juan Martin del Potro in 3 sets).
-Reached QFs at Buenos Aires and Sao Paulo.
-Improved to 2–29 vs. Top 10 players by beating Kevin Anderson in 3rd-set TB at London/Queen’s Club.
+Defeated 3 players ranked outside Top 100 to reach ATP Masters 1000 Indian Wells 4R (lost to his boyhood friend and eventual champion Juan Martín del Potro in 3 sets).
+Reached QFs at Buenos Aires and São Paulo.
+Improved to 2–29 vs. Top 10 players by beating Kevin Anderson in 3rd-set TB at London/Queen's Club.
 Fell to A. Zverev in ATP Masters 1000 Madrid 3R, but earned only break point faced by German en route to title.
 Squandered 6 MPs vs. Nicolas Jarry in the ATP Estoril 1R (most of all players to lose a match this season).
 Blew a 2-set lead for 1st time in career at Wimbledon (lost to Struff in 1R).
 Finished as Brisbane doubles runner-up in 1st event with Zeballos since 2010 Wimbledon (l. to Kontinen/Peers).

-2019: Australian Open doubles semifinal and French Open singles fourth round
+2019: Australian doubles semifinal & French singles fourth round

 Mayer reached the semifinals of a Grand Slam in doubles for the first time in his career at the 2019 Australian Open partnering João Sousa.
 The pair also reached the quarterfinals at the 2019 US Open.

 He made the fourth round of the French Open where he lost to world No. 3 Roger Federer in straight sets.